To schedule an assessment/intake appointment to The Light Program for yourself or someone else, contact our admissions department.

 - The purpose of the admissions interview is simply to schedule a LOCA.
 It is not a clinical evaluation.

-- In the case of an emergency call, the intake coordinator will gather information to determine whether the client is in imminent danger.
-If it is an emergency, the client will be referred to their local emergency room or 911 for immediate assistance and to ensure they receive the appropriate higher level of care.
-Otherwise, the client will be registered and scheduled for the first available and mutually agreeable initial appointment with the primary therapist.
+- In the case of an emergency call, the intake coordinator will gather information to determine whether you are in imminent danger.
+If it is an emergency, you will be referred to your local emergency room or 911 for immediate assistance and to ensure you receive the appropriate higher level of care.
+Otherwise, you will be registered and scheduled for the first available and mutually agreeable initial appointment with The Light Program.